isomerpages/singapore-customs-old/_businesses/15-compliance/15f-voluntary-disclosure-programme.md

 ## How do I Make a Disclosure?

-Please make a VDP submission using the [Voluntary Disclosure Programme](https://form.gov.sg/5cc8267f09313a001745d0eb) form.
-Your submission should also include the following supporting documents:
+Please make a VDP submission using theVoluntary Disclosure form by logging in via your CorpPass [VDP Login with Corpass](https://form.gov.sg/5cc8267f09313a001745d0eb) form or [VDP Login with SingPass] (https://form.gov.sg/5f43857c9abaf400115f7194) Please note that SingPass should be used for individuals or self-registered traders with no UEN.
+CorpPass must be used if you are making a disclosure on behalf of your company.Your submission should also include the following supporting documents:

 | Types of Voluntary Disclosure | Supporting Documents Required |
 |--|--|